ThomasDeutsch/flowcards/docs/tutorialTodoMvc.md

 # TodoMVC

 The TodoMVC application is a good starting point, because you already know what to expect, and the TodoMVC team provided [a specification](https://github.com/tastejs/todomvc/blob/master/app-spec.md#functionality) we will use for our implementation.<br/>
-A goal of this tutorial is to show that we can have a place in our code for the TodoMVC requirements.<br/>
+A main goal of this tutorial is to show how we can use the provided specification in our code.<br/>
 I used this [template](https://github.com/tastejs/todomvc-app-template/) to create a [basic React application](https://codesandbox.io/s/todomvc-step-1-44z8u).
 How does flowcards fit into the React framework?<br/>.
 React will take a state and turn it into its UI-representation.
 You can think of it as a function: `React(state) => UI`.<br/>